-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area.

+2 = Minimal Achievement: The student is beginning to recognize how this is applied, but has to consciously work at this area and rarely demonstrates awareness.

+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

-- 1 = Unacceptable: The student has not yet achieved competency despite opportunities in this area. - 2 = Minimal Achievement: The student is beginning to recognize how this is applied,but has to consciously work at this area and rarely demonstrates awareness. - 3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice. - 4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
-Practice skills are above average and is applied consistently. - 5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.
+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.

+3 = Meets Expectations: The student demonstrated this skill and is integrating it into practice.

+4 = Above Expectations: The student is demonstrating confidence in integrating this into practice.
+Practice skills are above average and is applied consistently.

+5 = Excels: The student demonstrated mastery of this competency and fully integrates it into practice.

-Competency 1: Demonstrate Ethical and Professional Behavior Social workers understand the value base of the profession and its ethical standards, as well as relevant laws and regulations that may impact practice at the micro, mezzo, and macro levels.
+Social workers understand the value base of the profession and its ethical standards, as well as relevant laws and regulations that may impact practice at the micro, mezzo, and macro levels.
 Social workers understand frameworks of ethical decision-making and how to apply principles of critical thinking to those frameworks in practice, research, and policy arenas.
 Social workers recognize personal values and the distinction between personal and professional values.
 They also understand how their personal experiences and affective reactions influence their professional judgement and behavior.
 Social workers understand the profession's history, its mission, and the roles and responsibilities of the profession.
 Social workers also understand the role of other professions when engaged in inter-professional teams.
 Social workers recognize the importance of life-long learning and are committed to continually updating their skills to ensure they are relevant and effective.
 Social workers also understand emerging forms of technology and the ethical use of technology in social work practice.

 Instructions: For each category, mark the number which best reflects the student's level of achievement.

-1 2 1 2 Ι 4 Τ - Practice Behavior 1 2 3 4 5 .1 Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-naking, ethical conduct of research, and additional codes of ethics as appropriate to context .2.
-Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations .3 Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication .4 Use technology ethically and appropriately to facilitate practice outcomes .5 Use supervision and consultation to guide professional judgment and behavior Comments regarding ratings:
+Practice Behavior 1 2 3 4 5 1.1 Makes ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision- making, ethical conduct of research, and additional codes of ethics as appropriate to context 1.2.
+Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations 1.3 Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication 1.4 Use technology ethically and appropriately to facilitate practice outcomes 1.5 Use supervision and consultation to guide professional judgment and behavior